SushantChandla/WallyXTZ/README.md

 # Wally XYZ

-A Tezos wallet made for Sending xtz and managing you tezos account works on MainNet, Edo2Net test net, Florence Test net.
+A Tezos wallet made for managing you tezos account works on MainNet, Edo2Net test net, Florence Test net.
 Works for Multiple account with  **Flutter**, **tezster_dart**, **tzkt** fetching account information.The App has the design for all the possible operations.
 ## Getting Started

 This project is a starting point for a Flutter application.